-- ICNTL(16) has the default value 32.
+- ICNTL(16) has the default value 16.
 ICNTL(16) is the minimum number of variables that are eliminated at each stage of the factorization.
 Increasing ICNTL(16) in general increases the number of floating-point operations and real storage requirements but allows greater advantage to be taken of Level 3 BLAS and reduces integer storage. - ICNTL(17) controls whether or not the solution vector is assembled on the host.
 If ICNTL(17) = 0 (the default), the solution is assembled in data%X on the host.
-Otherwise, on exit, each process holds the part of the solution vector that it computed. - ICNTL(18) to ICNTL(30) are not currently used but are set to zero. - data%CNTL is a rank-1 array of type default REAL (or double precision REAL in the double version) and size 10. - CNTL(1) has the default value zero.
-The matrix is declared singular if, during the factorization, the entry of largest absolute value in any column is less than or equal to CNTL(1). - CNTL(2) has the default value 0.01.
-An element of a frontal matrix is only considered suitable for use as a pivot if it is of absolute value at least as large as CNTL(2) times the entry of largest absolute value in its column. - CNTL(3) to CNTL(10) are not currently used but are set to zero.
+Otherwise, on exit, each process holds the part of the solution vector that it computed. - ICNTL(18) controls whether or not the BLAS are used during the solve phase JOB=4.
+If ICNTL(18)=1 and data%NRHS=1, BLAS are not used.
+Otherwise, BLAS are used.
+The default value is 0. - ICNTL(19) to ICNTL(30) are not currently used but are set to zero. - data%CNTL is a rank-1 array of type default REAL (or double precision REAL in the double version) and size 10. - CNTL(1) has the default value zero.
+If, during the factorization, the absolute value of any pivot is less than or equal to CNTL(1), the computation terminates and the matrix is declared to be not positive definite (see error -12). - CNTL(2) to CNTL(10) are not currently used but are set to zero.